 Pour the eggs into the hot oil and fry for 1 to 2 minutes.
-Turn egg pancake over and finish cooking.
+Turn the egg pancake over and finish cooking.

-Add the remaining oil to the wok and add the white parts of the scallion, ginger, and red pepper.
+Add the remaining 2 tablespoons of oil to the wok and add the bell pepper, white parts of the scallion, and ginger.
 Sauté the mixture for 2 to 3 minutes.

 Add the meat to the wok and sauté for a couple of minutes more, until heated through.

-Add the cooked rice, green parts of the scallion, and the soy sauce and cook, constantly stirring, until everything is well heated.
+Add the cooked rice, green parts of the scallions, and the soy sauce and cook, constantly stirring, until everything is well heated.